 Communicate Clear Expectations

-Whether they are working from home or the office, delegation needs to be fair and clear expectations communicated.
+Whether they are working from home or the office, delegating needs to be fair and clear expectations communicated.
 It’s easy to fall into the trap of walking over to an employee and dumping something on their desk.
 It’s equally easy to send an email to someone working at home and assume they’ll get it done.

 Employees can feel empowered when challenged with a task and the outcome.
 For everyone’s benefit, outline your expectations clearly.
 Ask them to: